-Quality of care (QOC) in the first twelve months after the entry of HIV CARE is associated with a higher mortality risk, according to researchers from theUS Department of Veterans Affairsin the online edition of the report Clinic Infectious Diseases.
-Patients who received at least 80% of the recommended quality indicators (IQ) had 25% less likely to die during the follow-up period than patients who received less than 80% of IQ.
-Good results were observed in patients with alcohol problems or medications that received high levels of care.
+Quality of care (QOC) in the first twelve months after HIV CARE is associated with an increased risk of mortality, according to researchers from the US Department of Veterans Affairs in the report of the online edition of Clinic Infectious diseases.
+Patients who received at least 80% of the recommended quality indicators (IQs) were 25% less likely to die during the follow-up period when compared to patients who received less than 80% of IQs.
+Good results were seen in patients with alcohol or medication problems who received high levels of care.

-To answer these questions, the investigations in the cohort study cohort of aging veterans developed a comparative study of mortality risk in HIV-positive patients due to the quality of care in the first twelve months after entryHIV CARE.
+To answer these questions, investigations in the Cohort of the Veterans Aging Study cohort developed in a comparative study between risk of mortality in HIV-positive patients according to the quality of care provided in the first twelve months after entering the HIV CARE.

 Patients who entered between 2002 and 2008 were recruited for the study.
-Nine care quality indicators were assessed:
+Nine quality care indicators were assessed:

-- Receipt of antiretroviral therapy (ART).
+- Reception of antiretroviral therapy (ART).

-- Annual flu shot.
+- Annual flu vaccine.